scepter914/autoware-architecture-proposal/sensing/radar_pointcloud_message_design.md

 ## Summary

-`ros-perception/radar_msgs/msg/RadarScan.msg` aim to standardization in raw data of radar, so I suggest that Autoware adopt `ros-perception/radar_msgs/msg/RadarScan.msg`.
+`ros-perception/radar_msgs/msg/RadarScan.msg` aims to standardization in raw data of radar, so I suggest that Autoware adopt `ros-perception/radar_msgs/msg/RadarScan.msg`.

 As another idea,